ernesto-sun/ConfiMailPHP/README.md

 ## Who is it for?

-Confi Config PHP is made for developers, hackers, coders, website makers, etc.
+Confi Mail PHP is made for developers, hackers, coders, website makers, etc.

 ## Getting Started